 We investigated one of the high electricity-consuming branches, Kotahena, and made modifications in the customer area to optimize the use of the air conditioning system.
 As a result, we achieved a reduction of approximately 3,000 units per month, which is about a 33% decrease in energy consumption.

-Scan the QR code to view the stone laying ceremony of the Ambalanthota and Nittambuwa branches of buildings are fully powered by solar energy
+Scan the QR code to view the stone laying ceremony of the Ambalanthota and Nittambuwa branches

 Green buildings